Mount Saint-Joseph: From Pilgrims to Outdoor Enthusiasts

 The top of the mountain is accessible via hiking trails or a paved road.
 At the very top, a lookout offers an exceptional view of Carleton-sur-Mer and Chaleur Bay, which is recognized as one of the most beautiful bays in the world.

-In addition, several activities have been developed on the mountain in recent years or are currently under development.
+In addition, several activities have been developed on the mountain in recent years.
 Today, the mountain offers 12 km of intermediate mountain bike trails and 10 beginner and intermediate climbing routes on natural walls with breathtaking views.
 The site is also a member of Les Grimpeurs de l’Est (an association of climbers in Eastern Québec) and the Fédération québécoise de la montagne et de l’escalade (Québec’s mountain climbing federation).

-Development of the mountain will continue in the summer of 2019.
-Community areas, including a campfire circle, will be available.
-A new visitors centre will also be built, as will five geodomes offering comfortable and unusual accommodations on the mountainside.
+Parc régional du Mont-Saint-Joseph also offers a visitors centre and geodomes, offering comfortable and unusual accommodations on the mountainside.
 With large windows overlooking the Carleton-sur-Mer Barachois, these units will provide you with amazing views.

 To be in the loop and find out more about Mount Saint-Joseph in Carleton-sur-Mer, visit tourisme-gaspesie.com and plan your trip today! #gaspesie